dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2937: Prioritizing rehabilitation should replace capital punishment.
+### T2937: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|